 SSAP No. 7—Asset Valuation Reserve and Interest Maintenance Reserve

-3. The IMR and AVR shall be calculated and reported as determined per guidance in the SSAP for the specific type of investment (e.g., SSAP No. 43R for loan-backed and structured securities), or if not specifically stated in the respective SSAP, in accordance with the NAIC Annual Statement Instructions for Life and Accident and Health Insurance Companies.
+3. The IMR and AVR shall be calculated and reported as determined per guidance in the SSAP for the specific type of investment (e.g., SSAP No. 43R for asset-backed securities), or if not specifically stated in the respective SSAP, in accordance with the NAIC Annual Statement Instructions for Life and Accident and Health Insurance Companies.

 SSAP No. 15—Debt and Holding Company Obligations - (No Changes)